Bejibun-Framework/bejibun/README.md

 ```

 ### Public
-For public assets
+For public assets and Frontend use.

 ### Resources

-- Views
+#### Views

+Currently, used for frontend initiation.

 ### Bootstrap
 Any startup loads